torbendury/torbendury.github.io/_posts/2022-01-25-cloud-native-development-with-vscode-docker-kubernetes.md

 ---
 layout: post
 title: Cloud Native Local Development of Containerized Software with Docker and Kubernetes
-categories: [Cloud, Kubernetes, Homelab, Docker, Rapid Development, Containerization, VSCode]
+categories: [Public Cloud, Kubernetes, Homelab]
 ---

 How to setup your local development environment to be truly _cloud native_, using Docker and Kubernetes.
 All together united in your local IDE (e.g. Visual Studio Code - VS Code), you can test your applications like they were running in an arbitrary cloud.